Predicting Grain Boundary Segregation in Magnesium Alloys: An Atomistically Informed Machine Learning Approach: Discussion

-The overestimation of $X_\text{GB}$ could be attributed to factors related to both theoretical methodologies and experimental measurements.
+The overestimation of $X_\text{GB}$ could be attributed to factors related to both theoretical methodologies and experimental measurements, which are not regarded as inherent limitations of the approach.
 Firstly, the Langmuir–McLean model, employed in our current study, assumes an infinitesimally diluted solid solution, where solute-solute interactions are not accounted for.
 Experimental Mg alloy systems are often more complex than simple binary compositions, making it necessary to account for synergistic effects from solute-solute interactions.
-This simplification could contribute to discrepancies between experimental observations and theoretical predictions, e.g., as demonstrated in our recent APT study on the Mg-Zn-Ca alloy systems, the presence of Zn significantly reduced the concentration of Ca at GBs from 2.39 at.\% in a Mg-Ca binary system where $X_\text{bulk}$ of Ca at 0.163 at.\% to 1.95 at.\% in a Mg-Zn-Ca ternary system with even higher bulk Ca concentration of 0.421 at.\% (see Mouhib, 673 K in Figure~\ref{fig7}(c)) \cite{mouhib2024exploring}.
+This simplification could potentially lead to disparities between experimental observations and theoretical predictions, e.g., as demonstrated in our recent APT study on the Mg-Zn-Ca alloy systems~\cite{mouhib2024exploring}.
+There, it was shown that the presence of Zn significantly reduced the concentration of Ca at GBs.
+This was evident from a decrease from 2.39 at.\% in a Mg-Ca binary system with $X_\text{bulk}$ of Ca at 0.163 at.\% to 1.95 at.\% in a Mg-Zn-Ca ternary system with even higher bulk Ca concentration of 0.421 at.\% (see Mouhib, 673 K in Figure~\ref{fig7}(c))~\cite{mouhib2024exploring}.
 Given that this binary alloy system for Ca segregation is the only example available in the literature, it is noteworthy that the experimentally measured $X_\text{GB}$ for this system demonstrates a closer alignment with theoretical predictions compared to results from ternary or quaternary alloy systems.
 Moreover, the available experimental data on Y segregation at GBs were all obtained from Mg-Y binary alloy systems (Figure~\ref{fig7}(d)), demonstrating a good correlation with theoretical predictions.
-To investigate solute segregation behavior at higher concentrations, hybrid Monte-Carlo/molecular dynamics (MC/MD) approaches can be employed to provide thermodynamic insights into solute clustering, precipitation, and the formation of intermetallic phases at GBs \cite{sadigh2012scalable,pan2016effect}.
+To investigate solute segregation behavior at higher concentrations, hybrid Monte-Carlo/molecular dynamics (MC/MD) approaches can be employed to provide thermodynamic insights into solute clustering, precipitation, and the formation of intermetallic phases at GBs~\cite{sadigh2012scalable,pan2016effect,ganguly2024grain}.